Roman Republic

 2. Ningirsu’s crown in the ‘Feathered Figure’ plaque;

-to the extent that he described this crown as decorated with the feathers of the lion-headed eagle. he also observed (at p.
+to the extent that he described the crown as decorated with the feathers of the lion-headed eagle.
+He also observed (at p.
 176) that:

-Sketch of two of the six lions in the frieze around the Mace-head of Mesalim (see above)
+Sketch of two of the six lions in the frieze around the mace-head of Mesalim

 Adapted from Ernest de Sarzec (referenced below, XXXIV)